Right Arrow

 Process optimization: uncovering hidden capacity

 Many discrete manufacturers operate at less than 40% OEE, with average equipment utilization rates at just 26%.
 Moving utilization from 28% to 56% would double capacity.
-Progressing toward the world-class level of 85% would bring manufacturers close to tripling capacity (Source: MachineMetrics).
+Progressing toward the benchmark level of 85% would bring manufacturers close to tripling capacity (Source: MachineMetrics).

 • Equipment running empty